thoughtbot/candy_wrapper/README.md

 # candy_wrapper

-'candy_wrapper's are lightweight wrapper components around popular UI libraries made to work with [form_props].
+`candy_wrapper`s are lightweight wrapper components around popular UI libraries made to work with [form_props].
 Easily use the power of Rails forms with any supported React UI library.

+## Caution

+This project is in its early phases of development.
+Its interface, behavior, and name are likely to change drastically before a major version release.

 ## Component status